 A good internship can be the foundation of a great career.
-That's why AUT Internz places students and graduates with top companies in NZ, Canada and the USA - including Facebook, Paramount Recording Studios, the Sundance Institute, Oxfam, the Metropolitan Museum and Westpac Institutional Bank in New York.
+That's why AUT Internz places students and graduates with top companies in New Zealand, North America, Asia and Europe - including Paramount Recording Studios, the Sundance Institute and Westpac Institutional Bank in New York.